 Plums, for example, have a similar flavor profile and can be used in combination with ground cherries to create a more complex taste.
 Adding a splash of vanilla extract can also elevate the flavor of ground cherry dishes.

+For a decadent dessert, try making a ground cherry torte.
 Use a springform pan to create a crispy, buttery crust and fill it with a rich, creamy ground cherry filling.
 For an extra indulgent touch, top the torte with shavings of dark chocolate.

 Fermentation Techniques

+Fermentation is a technique that can be used to preserve ground cherries and bring out their natural tanginess.
 One option is to make a cherry chutney by fermenting ground cherries with spices and vinegar.
 This tangy condiment can be used as a topping for meats or as a spread on sandwiches.

-Muddle fermented ground cherries with your favorite spirit and mix with soda water for a refreshing and unique drink.
+Another option is to use fermented ground cherries in cocktails.
+Muddle fermented ground cherries with your favorite spirit and mix them with soda water for a refreshing and unique drink.

-Marrying Recipes for Ground Cherries with TheHerbProf
+Before You Go – Recipes for Ground Cherries

 References – Recipes for Ground Cherries